vmarquar/ifc-geology-example/Readme.md

 ### Examples
 `ifc-geology-example/example1_parse-leapfrog-boreholes-to-csv.py` shows how to parse an ifc file created from Leapfrog Works.
 It will extract all boreholes and their intervals into 2 csv files.

+`ifc-geology-example/example2_add-pset-to-geological-units.py` shows how to retrieve all geological units / volume bodies and shows how to add PSETs and Properties to the geological units using a csv helper file.
+Additionally it can compute the volume of all geological bodies.

 `ifc-geology-example/example3_create-spheres.py` shows how to create an ifc file from scratch and create random spheres and attach a pset and properties to each of them.

 ### Useful links